TsembA/demo-CI-CD-Pipeline-with-Jenkins-EKS-and-ECR/README.md

 ## 📦 Project Overview

-This project demonstrates a full **CI/CD pipeline** for deploying a Java Maven application into a **Kubernetes cluster (EKS)** using Jenkins and Docker Hub as a private container registry.
+This project demonstrates a full **CI/CD pipeline** for deploying a Java Maven application into a **Kubernetes cluster (EKS)** using Jenkins and **Amazon ECR** as a private container registry.
 The pipeline automates everything from version bumping, building, image publishing, to production deployment and Git commit syncing.

 ---